Necriso/ScriptableWidgets/README.md

 Configure the widget via widget parameters.

-On Homescreen, long tap -> edit widget -> Parameter
+On Homescreen, long tap n widget -> edit widget -> Parameter

 Add your credentials as follow:
 `API-Key|Radius|fixedLocation (0 or 1)`